bashbadger/ckad/README.md

 ## Kubernetes resources

-Diagram illustrating Kubernetes resources that are relevant to the CKAD, and their relationship to the pod:
+Kubernetes resources relevant to the CKAD, and their relationship to the pod:

 ```mermaid
   graph TD;